hadeed59/Hostel-site/README.md

-# Static Hostel Site -
+# Static Hostel Site

-Back in the days it was practice project for react routin, component structures and UI development with Tailwind CSS.
+Back in the days it was practice project for react routing, component structures and UI development with Tailwind CSS.

 ## Quick Start